-Scientists believe that calf size is largely determined by genetics, but that doesn’t stopped men from doubling down on leg day and fretting about their superankle swells.
+Scientists believe that calf muscle size is largely determined by genetics, but that hasn’t stopped men from doubling down on leg day workouts and fretting about their super ankle swells.
 Calf implants are reportedly an increasingly common solution for insecure guys prepping for shorts season.
 And it’s not the first time this has happened.
 The calf craze comes and goes.
-During the American colonial period, the founding fathers were comically obsessed with the shapeliness of their calves, which were easily visible to do their short pants.
+During the American Colonial period, the founding fathers were comically obsessed with the shapeliness of their calves, which were easily assessed, thanks to their short pants.
 The modern-day heirs of their anxiety — Tiger Woods allegedly has extreme hang-ups about his skinny stems — should probably calm down.
 But maybe not entirely.
 Health experts know a lot more about calves than they did 250 years ago and most of the news isn’t great for the chicken-legged .

 As it turns out, the decision to skip leg day might be, if not fatal, poorly considered.

 The bigger the calves, the smaller the stroke risk, a study of 6,265 people found.
 Regardless of age, gender, body mass index, and other vascular risk factors, the bigger people’s calves were the fewer fatty deposits known as plaques they built up in their arteries, lowering their risk for stenosis, carotid artery disease, and strokes.
 Researchers suspect that this may be because big calves give the body another place to store fat that could cause problems hanging out in the bloodstream.
 It’s not just muscle back there.